-When you meet someone for the first time in (country), how do you greet him or her?
+When you meet someone for the first time in (country), how do you greet them?

 What are some examples of other casual greetings?

 When you talked to someone at the language school/university/work, what did you call your teachers/classmates/co-workers/supervisor/boss?

 Did you use first or last names?
 Did you use titles?